kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(ii\) Uncertainties in inspection methods.

-\(b\) For each part to which §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.621   Casting factors.|§27.621]] through 27.625 apply, the factor of safety prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.303   Factor of safety.|§27.303]] must be multiplied by a special factor equal to—
+\(b\) For each part to which [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.621   Casting factors.|§§27.621]] through 27.625 apply, the factor of safety prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.303   Factor of safety.|§27.303]] must be multiplied by a special factor equal to—

-\(1\) The applicable special factors prescribed in §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.621   Casting factors.|§27.621]] through 27.625; or
+\(1\) The applicable special factors prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.621   Casting factors.|§§27.621]] through 27.625; or

 \(2\) Any other factor great enough to ensure that the probability of the part being understrength because of the uncertainties specified in paragraph (a) of this section is extremely remote.